 Where to Stay in Saint Tropez

 Here are a couple of hotels that are on my list when we go back next time.
 Hotel de Paris-Saint-Tropez has elegant rooms and suites that evoke refined luxury.
 The hotel has been totally redesigned recently and even has a suspended glass-bottomed swimming pool.
 There are several restaurants and the rooftop lounge “Les Toits” is popular for sun-downers.
-With only 31 rooms and suites, Cheval Blanc St-Tropez is another 31 beautiful hotel for Tropezian holiday.
+With only 31 rooms and suites, Cheval Blanc St-Tropez is another 31 beautiful hotel for the Tropezian holiday.
 Located in the heart of the village and each room uniquely decorated in a Provençal theme Byblos Saint-Tropez is dreamy as it gets!

-You might also like: French Riviera Itinerary and other posts from our trip to the South of France and Monaco
+You might also like: French Riviera Itinerary and Monaco

 PIN IT FOR LATER